jeremykerr/equanimous-tribble/README.md

 #### Allow web access to the application

 ##### Allow web access over the local network

+*As listed, the "Allow web access over the local network" phase will need to be repeated each time the Raspberry Pi unit is rebooted.
+To get around this, these actions can be scripted and set to run on startup.*

+**TODO:** *Include instructions for scripting this section so that changes persist if the Raspberry Pi unit is rebooted*

 Get the inet address of the Raspberry Pi device.